-Child Sexual Abuse and The Problem with Vulnerability under Authority
+Child Sexual Abuse and Vulnerability under Authority

-Unfortunately, most stereotypes or jokes, as off-color as they may be, do exist for a reason.
 In the case of child molesters, it typically is someone the child knows, someone who abuses their power to get what they want.
 Manipulative in nature, these individuals are known for this type of behavior because it has happened countless times.

 This can be members of the church clergy, a scout leader, a coach, a teacher, a counselor at a camp, or any other person with some level of authority over children.
 By being someone your child trusts, they create opportunities of vulnerability in which they abuse that trust and attack.

 Once victimized, it is likely a child will have difficulty acknowledging or trusting authority.
-Hierarchies and other structures may lose their meaning, to some degree.
+Hierarchies and other structures may lose their meaning to some degree.
 These changes are monumental and deserving of attention.
 Unlike a broken bone, the damages these individuals inflict upon the children they assault are not able to heal as quickly, if ever fully, and have a much higher impact on the life of the child.